 …just because someone didn’t like, comment or share a story in their News Feed doesn’t mean it wasn’t meaningful to them.
 There are times when, for example, people want to see information about a serious current event, but don’t necessarily want to like or comment on it.
 Based on this finding, we are updating News Feed’s ranking to factor in a new signal—how much time you spend viewing a story in your News Feed.

-As far as I can ascertain, this was a faint whisper of an announcement that has since received very little attention from the popular press, but it’s quite significant.
+As far as I can ascertain, this was a faint whisper of an announcement that has since received very little attention, but it’s quite significant.
 It means that you can log in and silently scroll through your news feed for a few minutes and Facebook still learns a ton about you.
 It’s as if there’s an invisible “like” button that you’re clicking all the time, even though you might think you’re being totally passive.
+(I should add that beyond tracking how you scroll through your news feed, Facebook tracks your every mouse movement.)
 Importantly, these statistics are not included in the profile data that Facebook lets you download.
 The downloadable data has some of what Facebook knows about you, but not by any means everything it knows.

 Here’s where it’s important to understand that not only is Facebook probably collecting more data about you than you’ve considered, but it can use that data in ways that you probably haven’t considered.
 Let’s think about how your data could be used to help Facebook decide what advertisements to show to other users.